by John Clayson

 - record keeping to back up the Signalman’s memory in case of ‘information overload’ at the busiest times, and also to act as evidence should an incident occur which requires to be investigated.

 You also kept pretty fit working a busy mechanical signal box.
-To operate a heavy crossover, or a semaphore distant signal which might be connected to the lever frame by nearly a mile of steel wire, some of the levers required a practised combination of strength and bodily momentum.
+Some of the levers required a practised combination of strength and bodily momentum to operate a heavy crossover, or a semaphore distant signal which might be connected to the lever frame by nearly a mile of steel wire guided by dozens of pulleys.

 There are general rules and procedures for railway signalling, but each signal box is different and has to be ‘learned’ before it can be operated safely.
 Signal boxes are graded according to the complexity of the layout they control and the intensity of the traffic.
 Promotion means moving to a more highly graded box.